I’ve been a financial adviser since 2012. Over the years, I’ve been asked questions ranging from predictable to surprising.

 Investors might choose to work with financial advisers that they know, like and trust.
-Yet, often times people don’t actually know their financial adviser that well or the relationship the adviser has to the company they work for.
+Yet, people often don’t actually know their financial adviser that well or the relationship the adviser has to the company they work for.

 Here are three questions that aren’t asked nearly enough — and why they should be.

 1. Are you a fiduciary?
 Sometimes?
 All the time?

 The fiduciary standard “requires an advisor to act solely in the client’s best interest when offering personalized financial advice,” according to the Certified Financial Planning Board.

 The majority of people assume the financial professional they are looking to hire or have hired is a fiduciary.